 Many years ago, I was introduced to the idea of selecting a single word for each calendar year to act as an intention, touchstone, and big-picture goal.
 The beauty of a single word intention is that the simplicity means multiple ways of connecting are possible.

-For example, my word for 2020 was ‘Manifest.’
-An interesting aspect of single-word intention practice is watching the way a word will play out against opposition.
+For example, my word for 2020 was “Manifest.”
+One of the interesting aspects of single-word intention practice is watching the way a word will play out against opposition.
 One of the biggest, most ridiculous hats I wear in life is my Community Organizer hat.
 Manifesting community during a pandemic can seem like a laughable goal but somehow, that’s exactly what happened.
 To manifest something is to take it from an idea to a physical reality.
 With the work of the other organizers within Frederick CUUPS, we were able to manifest an online version of our community.
 A host of volunteers picked up the ball and ran with it – workshops, rituals, classes, social gatherings, the works.
 We manifested completely different versions of the rituals that are part of Frederick CUUPS liturgy.
 It was no small feat – our balance of offerings meant a lot of people working together in service to the community.
 Manifesting indeed.

 - Feeding my body less convenient/easy foods and more nutritious and strengthening foods